carpentries-incubator/genome-mining/_episodes/07-evomining.md

 ~~~
 {: .language-bash}

-Though we will NOT run the test EvoMining command, it will look as follows:
+Though we will NOT run the test EvoMining command, it looks as follows:
 ~~~
 # perl startEvoMining.pl
 ~~~
 {: .code}

-Instead of that, lets customize our genomic database by using the same as CORASON.
+Instead of that, let's customize our genomic database by using the same as CORASON.
-Note that EvoMining requires RAST-like annotated genomes and because of that
+Notice that EvoMining requires RAST-like annotated genomes and for this reason
 we are using the fasta files that CORASON converts from our gbk inputs.
 ~~~
 # perl startEvoMining.pl -g GENOMES -r  Corason_Rast.IDs